 Reducing Time Taken

 Evaluations can take months (and even quarters) to complete.
 In the first section above, we established how you can reduce the complexity of a tech evaluation.
 Reducing the complexity of an evaluation will reduce the time taken to purchase the best-fit solution.
 However, there are two other notable methods which can help.

 There are two levels to this.

-First, if your organisation is undergoing a digital transformation, you need to decide which tech you should evaluation first.
+First, if your organization is undergoing a digital transformation, you need to decide which tech you should evaluation first.
 Having several evaluations running simultaneously (without sufficient project coordination) can confuse the process.
-As a result, you should prioritise evaluating the tech categories according to the ones which will have the most immediate impact on your organisation’s productivity and profitability.
+As a result, you should prioritize evaluating the tech categories according to the ones which will have the most immediate impact on your organization’s productivity and profitability.

-Second, once you have decided which tech category to evaluate first, you need to determine which organisational needs and requirements you need to prioritise throughout the evaluation.
-The best way to overcome this is to have a ranking system whereby all stakeholders across your organisation rank all requirements and needs according to their importance to them.
+Second, once you have decided which tech category to evaluate first, you need to determine which organizational needs and requirements you need to prioritize throughout the evaluation.
+The best way to overcome this is to have a ranking system whereby all stakeholders across your organization rank all requirements and needs according to their importance to them.